 Examples of records and museum items held in the collection include: trophies, uniforms, minute books, official correspondence, programs, school photos, architectural plans, prize books, master plans, school magazines and publications, student enrolment registers and prize lists.
 Some examples are below.

 A complete set of MLC School Council Minutes is held in the Archives.
-The earliest of which predates the School’s foundation.
 An old, leather-bound volume contains the "Minutes of a Meeting held in York Street Church May 4th 1883, convened by the President consequent upon resolution of Conference to consider what steps should be taken with a view to the establishment of a Ladies College”.

 The Archives is fortunate to have a large collection of good quality photographs dating back to the School’s origin.
 The earliest photograph in the collection was taken on 20 September 1886 and shows Founding Principal Rev. Charles Prescott, his wife and child, Miss Grady (who established the school’s kindergarten), Miss Shiels (our first Headmistress) and the 38 students enrolled at that time.